Vigil honors Bristol officers killed in shooting

 “Alex joined the police force because he wanted to help people, and to have him murdered, he was murdered,” Robin Euglow said.
 “To have him murdered is just devastating.”

-Officials said that the 911 call that drew them to the house was done so that Brutcher could ambush the officers.
+State police said that it appears the 911 call that drew them to the house was made so Brutcher could ambush the officers.

-“And that’s what these heroes did last night, they answered a call to duty, and they responded without hesitation, and that’s what they did every night before that, and that’s what all of our officers do and will continue to do day after day,” said Bristol Chief Brian Gould.
+“And that’s what these heroes did last night, they answered a call to duty, and they responded without hesitation, and that’s what they did every night before that, and that’s what all of our officers do and will continue to do day after day,” Bristol Chief Brian Gould said.

 Hamzy, who spent eight years on the force, once attended Bristol Eastern High School.
 Demonte had been with the department for a decade.

-Gov. Ned Lamont has ordered for flags to raised at half-staff to remember the officers.
+Gov. Ned Lamont has ordered flags to fly at half-staff to remember the officers.